 Decided to just go ahead with treating “Oxen” with the whole-chapter approach to see how it goes; not much pre-processing was needed.

-Similarly, decided just to go ahead with processing “Circe” without regard to its dramatic structure, treating it as a textual blob, for this first pass.
-Probably a bad idea, but running the 15.py script set up like this already takes nearly eleven and a half minutes.
+script set up like this already takes nearly eleven and a half minutes.
 So posted: indeed, it’s a ridiculous (though not in an amusing way) mishmash, as expected.
 A particular problem in this chapter: parenthesis are getting dropped, which I suspect is why there are capital letters showing up in the middle of sentences here.

 A “Eumaeus” has been posted.
 Irruptions of capital letters continue, in part because there are abbreviations I’m not catching with my regexes (e.g., on line 181 of the current version of “Eumaeus,” there is a reference to the “s. s.
 Lady Cairns of Swansea”, which doesn’t have capital letters but does have spaces after the periods – there’s something to follow up on).
 In any case, this is probably going to be a matter of tracking things down individually.
 Eventually.